vulcand/vulcan/README.md

 Status
 ------
-Don't use it in production
+Don't use it in production, early adopters and hackers are welcome

 Proxy for HTTP services